There are things that are so simple and yet so incredibly brilliant that they make your day.

 The poor kids were so hungry they only mentioned it once they had almost finished their plates.

-The thing is, pasta pesto is one of the firm favourites in this household, right up there with pizza.
+The thing is, pasta pesto is one of the firm favourites in this household.
 I firmly believe around 95 percent of kids are hardwired to like pasta pesto.
 When my children have friends over, there will be a few who do butter only or tomato sauce only and there has been one poor darling who insisted to have pasta without ANYTHING else (I did feel guilty about that).
 The majority though will happily munch a portion of pasta pesto and gracefully accept a side salad.

 The jam jar I had filled up to the brim with it was empty by the evening.